EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

   <summary> Answer to the execise (Click to expand) </summary>

 ```
-# Query throught the results to see how many claims a physician is involved in and whether that physician is involved with a fraudulent provider
+# Query through the results to see how many claims a physician is involved in and whether that physician is involved with a fraudulent provider
 provider_claims = gds.run_cypher('''
 //Query the database sorting by amount of claims associated with each physician
 match (c:Claim)-[]-(pr:Provider)